Particular/docs.particular.net/nservicebus/sagas/message-correlation.md

 ---
 title: Message Correlation
-summary: Correlation is needed in order to find existing saga instances based on data on the incoming message
+summary: Correlation is needed in order to find existing saga instances based on data in the incoming message
 component: Core
-reviewed: 2016-08-30
+reviewed: 2018-04-20
 tags:
  - Saga
 related: